Collecting instagramable pictures, competitive travel and one-upmanship in today’s social Media travel the world.

 Now, although I do appreciate and respect people that take great content (and I certainly take average pictures at best), what has now reached a breaking point is when everyone is trying to do the same thing.
 Articles aplenty online of ‘the most instagrammable spots’, and what’s always missing – seems to be the reality of the situation.
 No, I don’t like eating my breakfast from a floating tray in a swimming pool in Bali.
-I personally like to eat my breakfast, and then possibly get in a swimming pool afterwards.
+I personally like to eat my breakfast, and then possibly get into a swimming pool afterward.
 But hey, it looks pretty, so many people now capture this.

 Separately, if I take a bath, I quite like to relax, maybe put a floaty duck in there, or if I’m feeling really wild, some bubbles – but nope, I don’t want to fill up the tub with flowers for Instagram.
 In my opinion, that is not influencing.
-I feel that anyone that calls themselves an influencer, actually influences less than they may imagine, as time is largely consumed by beating instagram algorithms and taking that ‘perfect shot’ that is prettier than the last ‘instagrammer’.
-Sure, that beautifully crafted picture in the Maldives looks great, and hell, even I’ll give it a double tap, but I won’t remember it, or your story, or even your long written message that attempts to be inspirational, because let’s be honest, regurgitated pictures of that trip to Santorini gets boring after a while.
+I feel that anyone that calls themselves an influencer, actually influences less than they may imagine, as time is largely consumed by beating Instagram algorithms and taking that ‘perfect shot’ that is prettier than the last ‘Instagrammer’.
+Sure, that beautifully crafted picture in the Maldives looks great, and hell, even I’ll give it a double-tap, but I won’t remember it, or your story, or even your long written message that attempts to be inspirational, because let’s be honest, regurgitated pictures of that trip to Santorini gets boring after a while.

 I want to see your story.
-I want to see what you see, and immerse myself in your adventure.
+I want to see what you see and immerse myself in your adventure.
 Because if you keep chasing that perfect shot, I promise you you’ll never win.
 There will always be someone that can do it better, that has more followers, and is even a better editor.
 I want your story.
 That’s why I follow people, and they influence me.

 Let’s look at another recent example.
-I am a huge aviation geek, and spend a large part of my life on planes.
+I am a huge aviation geek and spend a large part of my life on planes.
 One of my favorite accounts was a pilot (that I won’t name) that had such a unique opportunity to capture content from their office – a flight deck.
 Behind the scenes access to inside and around an aircraft (company permitting), that was so cool for me to observe.
 And yet, that was before.
-Now, the account is one big product commercial with discount codes, and almost none of the original content that got someone to an influential status to begin with.
+Now, the account is one big product commercial with discount codes and almost none of the original content that got someone to an influential status, to begin with.

-So, here’s a look at some of the accounts that actually influence me – and I enjoy following due to anything ranging from their incredible stories, to their real personalities that are conveyed (I have heard enough people say ‘oh, I’m different when you meet me to how I see on social media’ – why?
+So, here’s a look at some of the accounts that actually influence me – and I enjoy following due to anything ranging from their incredible stories to their real personalities that are conveyed (I have heard enough people say ‘oh, I’m different when you meet me to how I see on social media’ – why?
 Why would you be a different person, that perplexes me), or of course an incredible talent that is beyond finding Bali’s most beautiful coffee shops and editing out of the picture the people that bring said coffee shop example to life.
-Keep it real people.
+Keep it, real people.
 Be you, find your niche, and then you may be called an influencer – however, let other people decide that, to call yourself an influencer with no other accompanying ‘job title’ of talent likely makes you marginally deluded:

 @andrew__muse – a professional winter athlete and a very personable guy.
 I met Andrew at the GoPro mountain games because of his awesome dog @kickerdogmuse first and foremost (as his golden puppy will do anything from surfboarding to paragliding, but Andrew’s content is incredible and original with his own touch.
 The creator of My Tiny Home adventure as well, where Andrew was driving around the US in his coveted RV with his puppy, there’s an incredibly moving story as to how Andrew and Kicker ended up together.
 Check it out yourself.